johsteffens/beth/README.md

 <a name = "xoila"></a>
 ### Xoila
-Xoila (appreviated 'X') is a highly structured object oriented programming language.
+Xoila (abbreviated 'X') is a highly structured object oriented programming language.
 It is conceived for software projects using beth.
 Its syntax bases on C, borrowing a few familiar syntax elements from higher level languages.
 Beyond that, X has its own syntax, conceived for safe and compact coding and